-Caroline is the co-founder of the Fresh Data Network, a start-up building an online platform to map local food systems.
-She has also been a contributor to Food Tank: The Think Tank for Food, an internationally recognized food and agriculture non-profit.
+Prior to my Master’s studies, I co-founded a startup called the Fresh Data Network.
+From 2016-2017, through grant funding provided by the Mexican government (Prosoft program), we successfully built and launched an online platform to map local food systems.
+During this time, I was also a regular a contributor to Food Tank: The Think Tank for Food, an internationally recognized food and agriculture non-profit.

 In this article for Civil Eats, I spoke with four young and beginning farmers and one food hub organizer about their experiences using programs at risk of defunding in the upcoming farm bill.